David L. Pulfrey

 Semiconductor device modeling, usually with the goal of producing physics-based compact models for guiding device design and evaluation.

-Presently, carbon nanotube biosensors and graphene solar cells are being studied.
-In the recent past, devices studied were: HBTs in the GaAs, InP and AlGaN material systems; UV photodetectors in AlGaN.
+Most recently, devices that have been studied are: carbon nanotube biosensors, CIGS and graphene solar cells, HBTs in the GaAs, InP and AlGaN material systems; UV photodetectors in AlGaN.

 line